bugsnag/bugsnag-silex/README.md

 ### Looking for 1.x?

-v1 of our Silex package supports Silex 1and uses v2 of our main PHP library.
+v1 of our Silex package supports PHP 5.3 and 5.4 and uses v2 of our main PHP library.
 You can find it on our [1.1 branch](https://github.com/bugsnag/bugsnag-silex/tree/1.1).

 ## Documentation